Version 5: Applicable from: 01 February 2023

 Information from health records

-Information from your health records will be made available to researchers via secure mechanisms such as the UK Data Service or similar organisations.
+• Information from your health records will be made available to researchers via secure mechanisms such as the UK Data Service or UK Longitudinal Linkage Collaboration (UK LLC).
+More information about the UK LLC can be found via their website.
 Information that could identify you will be removed before it is shared via these organisations.

-Please note that the NHS national data opt-out does not apply where we have your consent to link your health records to your survey data About adding other information’ in the study FAQs provides further information about the National Data Opt Out and how this applies for the consent for health linkages that you have given to the study: https://bcs70.info/faqs/#about-adding-other-information.
+Please note that the NHS national data opt-out does not apply where we have your consent to link your health records to your survey data About adding other information in the study FAQs provides further information about the National Data Opt Out and how this applies for the consent for health linkages that you have given to the study.

 Health records, combined with the information you have given us during the surveys will allow researchers to look in greater detail at what affects your health, including the factors that prevent or contribute to poor health, and how your health can affect other aspects of your life.
 This research will be available to policymakers seeking to improve services for you and other generations.